VuThiMinhThu2004/KG_RAG/thu.md

 Are there any drugs used for weight management in patients with Bardet-Biedl Syndrome?

+What compounds are used to treat Alagille syndrome, and what other diseases share similar clinical features with it?

+MedHopQA:
+Q1:
 Which benign, autosomal recessive hyperbilirubinemia syndrome is caused by a mutation in the UGT1A1 gene on chromosome 2?
+- gene
+Q2:

 # DATASET
 ## benchmark_data